cz95/rec_system/README.md

 The  Memory-Based CF is mainly introduced.

-1. User-based collaborative filtering —— usercf(√)
+1. User-based collaborative filtering —— Usercf(√)
-2. Item-based collaborative filtering —— itemcf(√)
+2. Item-based collaborative filtering —— Itemcf(√)

 ## 3 Matrix-decomposition recommendation (matrix_rec)
 This chapter mainly implements the basic algorithm of recommendation system based on matrix decomposition.

 The most commonly matrix decomposition is RSVD.

-Many company use ALS and BPR to optimize matrix decomposition.
+Many company also use ALS and BPR to optimize matrix decomposition.

 1. Regularized singular value decomposition —— RSVD(√)
 2. Bayesian personalized ranking —— BPR(√)

+## 4 Model-integration recommendation (integration_rec)
+ This chapter mainly implements the basic algorithm of recommendation system based on model integration.

+ The typical model scheme is GBDT+LR.

+ 1. Gradient Boost Decision Tree and Logistic Regression —— GDBT+LR(√)